A new set of cluster driven composite development indicators: PCA analysis

-where $\gamma_{i}$ is the normalisation constant $\sum_{g=1}^{12}\rho_{g,i}$.
-Each entry of $\bm{\rho}_{i}$ gives the contribution of the $g$-th topic to the $i$-th eigenvector.
-As an example, we plot $\bm{\rho}_{i}$ for the top $6$ principal components in \cref{fig:RhoG_6PCs}.
-In \cref{tab:RhoG_PVal}, we report the one-sided p values of $\rho_{g}$ for testing against the null hypothesis that the contribution from the topic to the principal component is random using the procedure detailed in \cref{RhoG_StatTest}.
+In \cref{tab:RhoG_PVal}, we report the one-sided p values of $\rho_{g}$ for testing against the null hypothesis that the contribution from the topic to the principal component is random using the procedure detailed in Supplementary Information \cref{RhoG_StatTest}.
 The bolded values are those below the $5\%$ significance level where we reject the null hypothesis.
 By looking at \cref{fig:RhoG_6PCs} and \cref{tab:RhoG_PVal}, we see that for the first principal component although other topics contribute to the largest eigenvalue, the statistically significant contributions come from the Health and Infrastructure.
 Similarly for the second principal component the Environment, Health and Gender topics make a statistically significant contribution, and for the third principal component only the Economic related indicators make a significant contribution.

 We have also plotted the number of times two topics are simultaneously significant across all principal components in \cref{fig:Graymap_Pval_Double}, with a darker grey indicating a higher number of times this occurs.
 We use a $5\%$ p value with a Bonferroni correction of $N$, giving the actual p value used to be $3.45\times 10^{-3}$.
 The black diagonal terms give the number of times a single topic is significant across all principal components using the same p value.
 If the indicators could be neatly divided into topics then we should see no interaction between them so that \cref{fig:Graymap_Pval_Double} will look almost like a diagonal matrix.
 In fact, we see that some of the off diagonal elements are quite large relative to the diagonal elements e.g. Education vs Economic and Social vs Health, which indicates that the topics are indeed interacting.
 We can therefore conclude from this analysis that there is not a clear, single topic that contributes more than others and that in fact statistically significant contributions can come from different topics that combine in different ways.